 Ethical approval

 All authors hereby declare that the "Principles of laboratory animal care" (NIH publication No. 85-23, revised 1985) were followed, as along with specific national laws where applicable.
-All experiments were reviewed and approved by the appropriate ethics committee. and CAPES (nº88887.676056/2022-00).
+All experiments were reviewed and approved by the appropriate ethics committee.

+This research received financial support from FAPESP (thematic process nº 21/04664-7) and CAPES (nº88887.676056/2022-00).

 Disclaimer (Artificial intelligence)